tpayne/lang-examples/csharp/WebRestAPI/WebRestAPI/README.md

 ----------------------------------
 This example creates and runs a C# web server.

 To run this solution please do the following steps.
+They will build and run the sample locally.
+You do not need a .NET environment installed.

-    docker build . --tag csharpwsapi:1.0
-    docker run --rm -p 5555:80 csharpwsapi:1.0
+    docker build . --tag csharpwsapi:1.0 && docker run --rm -p 5555:80 csharpwsapi:1.0

 If everything has worked as expected, then you can run services like the following...